jasontamez/PF2/_json/MATH.md

 These are invalid

-- `hasFeatureAllWithTypeTagged` should be `...AllTaggedWithType`
+- `hasFeatureAllWithTypeTagged` should be `hasFeatureAllTaggedWithType`
-- `hasFeatureTaggedAllInCategory` should be `...InCategoryTaggedAll`
+- `hasFeatureTaggedAllInCategory` should be `hasFeatureInCategoryTaggedAll`
-- `hasFeatureInCategoryWithTypeAllTagged` should be `...InCategoryTaggedWithTypeAll`
+- `hasFeatureInCategoryWithTypeAllTagged` should be `hasFeatureInCategoryTaggedWithTypeAll`

 ### Getting multiple results